openemv/crypto/README.md

 When specifying `FETCH_MBEDTLS` together with `BUILD_SHARED_LIBS`, it may also be necessary to use `USE_SHARED_MBEDTLS_LIBRARY` to ensure that MbedTLS is built as a shared library.

+When specifying `FETCH_MBEDTLS`, the local copy of MbedTLS will add CTest tests.
+It is therefore important not to specify `EXCLUDE_FROM_ALL` when adding this project to a parent project as that will add the tests but exclude them from the build, causing testing to fail.

 License
 -------